|

-members: Zane and Xaenub launched a 24 – Session Personal Development Program for
+members of ADAPT had successfully implemented a 24 – Session Personal Development Program for

 the students of Preston University, Islamabad Campus.
 The program was designed to help